Jeff-Bouchard/hub.docker.com/README.md

 *   Build confidence in the behaviour of the network

 See [REPRODUCIBLE-BUILDS.md](REPRODUCIBLE-BUILDS.md) for the reference build profiles and verification ideas.

+## Security model (Bedrock)

+At the lowest layer, this stack is designed so that breaking its public authentication requires either **new physics** or a catastrophic failure of Emercoin consensus:

+- **Cryptographic floor** – We assume the existence of **one-way functions**, which in the classical PPT model is equivalent to the existence of **EUF-CMA signatures** (Rompel, STOC 1990).
+All public authentication (wallets, PAX, EmerSSH-style auth, Identity Switch, PoX manifests) reduces to signature verification.
+There is no weaker primitive that still gives public verification.
+- **Directory assumption** – We assume Emercoin's hybrid **PoS + BTC AuxPoW** consensus provides an append-only key–value directory (EmerNVS) with a costed attack model.
+Identity, node descriptors, binary manifests, migration hashes, incentive markers and DNS policy all live as **WORM JSON values** inside NVS.

+Everything else (overlay routing, containers, UX, PoX implementation details) is layered **above** these two assumptions.
+In particular:

+- **Bedrock WORM schemas** (e.g. `bedrock.account`, `bedrock.node`, `bedrock.pkg*`, `bedrock.pox_attestation`, `bedrock.benji_reward`) give structure to NVS values and are enforced by MCP servers before any write occurs.
+- **3FA incentives** – Before hostile nodes are rewarded, three independent "truth sources" must agree:
+  1. **Emercoin Bedrock** – Identity, node WORMs and package manifests must match what is on chain.
+  2. **Skycoin inventory** – Skycoin chain state defines which addresses are eligible as Skyminers (entitled to higher reward tiers).
+  3. **Execution & overlay** – PoX attestations (`pox:*`) and network metrics must show that the node is actually running the expected binaries and carrying traffic.

+If any factor fails, the node can still run whatever it wants, but higher-level automation (e.g. Benji rewards) will not trust it or pay it.
+This keeps the **mathematical bedrock (OWF/signatures + Emercoin directory)** as the only place where long-term assumptions live; everything else is replaceable infrastructure on top.

 ## Documentation